mozuma/mozuma/docs/models/DistiluseMultilingual.md

 ## Base model

-This model is an implementation of a [`TorchMlModule`][mlmodule.torch.modules.TorchMlModule].
+This model is an implementation of a [`TorchMlModule`][mozuma.torch.modules.TorchMlModule].

-::: mlmodule.models.sentences.distilbert.modules.DistilUseBaseMultilingualCasedV2Module
+::: mozuma.models.sentences.distilbert.modules.DistilUseBaseMultilingualCasedV2Module
     selection:
         members: none